Chocolate filled meringue kisses must be most people's favourite dessert. I know they are mine.

 'Rustic meringues' are not really a thing unless you count the enormous clouds of sugar peeking through the French patisseries windows.
 When making meringue nests it is perfectly fine to use a spoon, pile a mound on the baking sheet and sculpt a dip in the middle with said spoon.
 But neat and pretty kisses must be piped.

-It’s not awfully easy though – meringue has the tendency of going its own ways and clinging to everything but the inside of the piping bag.
+It’s not awfully easy to handle meringue as it has the tendency of going its own way and clinging to everything but the inside of the piping bag.
 When making this lot I ended up having to deep clean the kitchen and wash my hair.

 But they turned out so good that from the first batch only about two thirds ended up filled.
 The rest disappeared during testing.
 There must have been some hungry unicorns around.